bparanj/crystal/electronics/experiments/queue/relay-led.md

+PENDING

+Run this experiment:

 an electromagnetic armature relay experiment in Tinkercad:

-### Step-by-Step Guide:

    - Open Tinkercad and start a new circuit project.